davidcortesortuno/master_thesis_physics_utfsm_2013/README.md

 could be verified using Brillouin Light Scattering.
 This has been proved in multiple studies now.

+The original thesis can be found in the `pdf` folder.
+The source file requires updating of the references.

+# Copyright

 The thesis is copyrighted by the UTFSM in Chile.
 If you want to cite any of the results, you can cite the aforementioned paper or using the following bibtex entry: